darkn3rd/script-tut/batch/README.md

   * :closed_book: Creation and Calling [I01]
 * :books: Arguments from the Command Line
   * :green_book: Enumerate Arguments in Order [J10]

+**Key**
+  :books: - topic area
+* :green_book: - Lesson supported by language
+* :closed_book: - Not supported by language, but alternative
+* :page_facing_up: - Alternative methods to do the lesson

 ## Notes